 Young Lives evidence demonstrates how household factors may shape the opportunity costs open to households (and so the treatment of boys and girls).
-For example, in Andhra Pradesh, household wealth, belonging to a low-caste group and level of maternal education are important predictors of unequal outcomes for children (Galab et al. 2011) and these also intersect with gender.
-Figure 6 is designed to show the significance of gender when combined with other factors, based on maths scores for the Younger Cohort in Andhra Pradesh, India at age 8.
+For example, in Andhra Pradesh, household wealth, belonging to a low-caste group and level of maternal education are important predictors of unequal outcomes for childrenxviii and also intersect with gender.
+Figure 7 is designed to show the significance of gender when combined with other factors, based on maths scores for the Younger Cohort in Andhra Pradesh, India at age 8.
 Overall, there appears to be little difference between boys and girls, but disaggregation shows differences are stronger among poorer groups, and among groups with low maternal education.

-Figure 6.
+Figure 7.
 Differences in maths scores are more marked when combined with other household characteristics rather than gender alone (AP India, Younger Cohort, age 8 in 2009)

 These disparities are shaped by the context in which families find themselves, including cultural, structural and financial constraints.
-For example, parents in AP India tend to spend more on boys than on girls (Himaz, 2009a); they are more likely to pay the fees required to enrol boys in (better regarded) low-fee private schools resulting in girls being over represented in government schools (Woodhead et al. 2013).
-If gender inequalities result from a combination of parents' resource shortages to invest in their children as well as their (and their children's) understanding of future economic and social opportunities for work and partnership (Pells, 2011b), then policies to redress such biases need to address these underlying socio-economic drivers, as well as discrimination per se.
+For example, parents in AP India tend to spend more on boys than on girlsxix; they are more likely to pay the fees required to enrol boys in (better regarded) low-fee private schools resulting in girls being over represented in government schoolsxx.
+If gender inequalities result from a combination of parents' resource shortages to invest in their children as well as their (and their children's) understanding of future economic and social opportunitiesxxi, then policies to redress such biases need to address these underlying socio-economic drivers, as well as discrimination per se.